Mission Statement

 Specialized in Biophilic design and Environmental psychology, we apply design solutions from a large base of evidence-supported references.
 We no longer have to follow the ideas of a particular ideology or fashion, that is often not of any interest in the well-being of children.

 The field of neurology teaches us that our brain and nervous system are nurtured or disrupted by the stimuli of the environment.
-Especially children can develop symptoms of ADHD and autism when they don’t get the right balance of healthy stimuli.
+Especially children can develop symptoms of neurodiversity when they don’t get the right balance of healthy stimuli.

 Apart from including nature in space, which enhances the overall development of the brain, we always aim at a balance of refuge (spaces that encourage safety and introspection), and exploration (spaces that encourage exploration and curiosity).